 Talking together about a plan for when a disaster may strike is important, especially if you find yourself moving to a new area; are there different or more risks in the area that you now live in?
 The risks can really vary, from needing to have a fire evacuation plan if you live somewhere like Malibu where the California wildfires were, to needing to know how to leave the house if it has flooded.
 Keep the communication open with children, at a level that they will understand.
 Then you can talk and make plans, so that if something happens, they will know what to do, what to take, and where to go.
 Even practicing what you will do from time to time can be a good idea as well, to keep it fresh in everyone’s minds.

 Having a printed out list of emergency numbers is a really good idea, as you may not always have phone signal or even have a cell phone with you.
 So if you’re not sure of each others numbers without looking at a phone, then get a list together for all members of the family.
 It could have extended family members on there with their numbers, as well as doctors office, dentist, schools, car accident lawyers from an established firm, and even things like an emergency plumber.
 Then you can just grab the list, call who you need to quickly and easily, and then off you go.
+If you live alone and don’t have family nearby, a medical alert system is something you should also consider.

 Making plans and then regularly revisiting them is such a good idea to keep all of the family up to date.
 Empower them to help and they will feel much less afraid.